19hours/sg-statutes/Acts/Energy Conservation Act.md

 (2) The Director-General may revoke the registration of any registered supplier after giving notice to the registered supplier and after such inquiry as the Director-General thinks fit —

-(a) if the registered supplier procured the registration by providing any particulars, information or document, or by making any statement or representation, to the Director-General which is false or misleading in any material particular;
+(a) if the registered supplier procured the registration by providing any particulars, information or document, or by making any statement or representation, to the Director‑General which is false or misleading in any material particular;

 (b) if the Director-General is satisfied that the registered supplier has contravened any condition of the registration;